mongodb/docs/source/includes/driver-examples/driver-example-query-13.rst

             { status: "A", $or: [ { qty: { $lt: 30 } }, { item: /^p/ } ] }

          .. figure:: /images/compass-find-filter-and-or.png
+            :alt: Query using AND as well as OR

      - id: python